weida0216/Pizza-Sales-Analysis/README.md

 GROUP BY date
 ORDER BY COUNT(OrderID) DESC;
 ```
-However, due to the narrow scope of the above query, not much business insights can be obtained from it.
-There, I decided to disect my analysis into the following dimensions:
+However, due to the narrow scope of the above query, limited business insights can be obtained from it.
+Therefore, I decided to disect my analysis into the following dimensions:

-  1. Monthly data
+  1. Seasonality
-  2. Day of the week data
+  2. Weekly trend
-  3. Hours of the day data
+  3. Peak hour identification

-### Monthly data
+### Seasonality
 To investigate if there are any trends of seasonality the below query was used:

 ```